 In times like these it’s nice to be able to get away from it all, if only for a brief moment.
 If you have a VR headset you’re one of the lucky people who can enter other realities from the confines of your living room, so why not use it for your wellbeing?
-Here we’ve gathered VR games and experiences focused on relaxation and meditation.
-We’ll be covering apps on Quest 2, Oculus PC, SteamVR, and PSVR, so there’s something for everyone (including a couple that are free!).
+Here we’ve gathered Quest meditation games and experiences focused on VR relaxation.
+This list also covers apps on PC VR and PSVR 2, so there’s something for everyone.

 Below you’ll find that we split up 20 VR meditation and relaxation experiences into several categories: Nature Relaxation, Musical Relaxation, Creation & Puzzling, Musical Creation, Meditation, Reflection, Mindfulness, and Exploration.

-We’ve refreshed our list with the latest info.
+We’ve refreshed our list with a few new apps and the latest info.
 Here’s a quick summary of changes since the last update:

 Nature Relaxation

-You can probably guess what this one is about… but you might not expect that the app has some rather beautiful environments, even on the Quest version.
+You can probably guess what this one is about… but you might not expect that the app has some rather beautiful environments.
 So yes, you’ll be fishing and you can take it as fast or as slow as you’d like.
 Consider putting on some music or even a podcast while you relax and wait for the big one.
-Real VR Fishing also supports multiplayer so you can fish with friends (unfortunately multiplayer is not cross-platform between Quest and Oculus PC versions).
+Real VR Fishing also supports multiplayer so you can fish with friends.

 Google Earth VR is exactly what it sounds like… its Google Earth, but in VR.
 Beyond being able to explore essentially the entire globe as if you were a giant towering over it, the app can also be a wonderful way to relax.
 Find yourself a pretty place (there’s some great ones in the ‘Featured’ section inside the app), bring yourself down to ground level, and simply sit as a giant and take in the scene around you.
 You can even set the mood by adjusting the time of day.
 It can also be magical to just ‘wander’ starting from a familiar place and see where you wind up.
 Considering both the quality of the experience and the fact that its free, this one is an absolute must-try.